credemol/websocket-https-nginx-springboot/README.md

 # Nginx and Websocket on HTTPS

 > I used source files for websocket server and client application from http://www.devglan.com/spring-boot/spring-boot-angular-websocket and I just amended a little for HTTPS.
+I deployed an Nginx and the SpringBoot application on Docker Container.

 ---